Why “People Who Buy Junk Cars” Is More Complex Than It Sounds

 Towing, Pickup, and Logistics Reality

 Most people who buy junk cars include towing in their offer, but towing is never free.
 The cost is embedded in pricing.
+Factors that affect logistics costs:- Distance from buyer yard

 - Vehicle accessibility